GMaxera/QtFacebook/README.md

 Code for use Facebook SDK from C++ and Qt Quick 2 in Qt 5 projects targeted on mobile devices (Android &amp; iOS)

+The aim of this project is to provide code to include into your Qt project in order to use Facebook functionality easily.
+Hence, it provides ready-to-use code for common scenarion of login and sharing with Facebook, but you need to manually install into your Qt project.
+Binary packages and plugins to install into Qt distributions are not provided.

 How to use for iOS platform
 ==========
 ## Prepare Facebook SDK for iOS